-There has long been a perception that the Gordon Gekko types have been getting away with it for years.
-The Financial Services Authority (FSA), who regulate the City, have been promising for some years to get tougher on insider dealing.
-Sure enough, the FSA has undertaken more prosecutions in recent years than ever before; we predict that the offence of insider dealing will be a much more common-place listing in the Crown Court in the months and years to come.
+There has long been a perception that the Gordon Gekko-types have been getting away with it for years.
+The Financial Services Authority (FSA), which regulated the City, promised for some years to get tougher on insider dealing.
+But its replacement by the Financial Conduct Authority (FCA) indicated that it was not entirely successful.

-The increase in prosecutions has been made possible, partly by the use of the Serious Organised Crime and Police Act 2005; i.e. the powers therein to enter into immunity deals with suspects as well as being able to offer greatly reduced sentences in return for co-operation.
+An increase in prosecutions was made possible, partly by the use of the Serious Organised Crime and Police Act 2005; i.e. the powers therein to enter into immunity deals with suspects as well as being able to offer greatly reduced sentences in return for co-operation.
 There is also the Attorney General's Guidelines on Plea Negotiation which hold obvious attractions for both sides.
-The authors of this article are instructed in a case involving plea negotiations ahead of charge under these guidelines.
+The authors of this article were instructed in a case involving plea negotiations ahead of charge under these guidelines.

 The modern law on insider trading is found in Part V of the Criminal Justice Act 1993.
 Section 52 of the Act provides that it is an offence for “an insider” to deal in “price-affected securities”.
 An 'insider' is an individual who has 'information' as someone on the inside.
 The information must relate to particular securities (e.g. stocks and shares) or issuer of securities, it must also be “specific or precise” information which has not been made public.
 Such an individual gains inside 'information as an 'insider' by virtue of his position in the company, for instance, a director, an employee etc or by reason of some other employment status or profession, e.g. an independent accountant advising the company.

-The FSA has had since its beginning its own systems for monitoring movements within the markets.
+It is worth noting that when it existed, the FSA had its own systems for monitoring movements within the markets.
 The FSA's figures showed that in the year end 2008, 53 out of 181 takeover transactions indicated an 'abnormal pre-announcement price movements' - i.e. just under 30% of the 181 transactions studied were announced to the world shortly after a sudden increase in the price of the company shares (see Compliance Officer Bulletin, Market Abuse, 2010).

 Jonathan Lennon is a Barrister specialising in serious and complex criminal defence case at 23 Essex Street Chambers in London.
 He is a contributing author to Covert Human Intelligence Sources, (2008 Waterside Press) and has extensive experience in all aspects of the Proceeds of Crime Act 2002.